 Dealing With BMW Oil Cooler Gasket Issues

-The function of your BMW’s oil cooler is to essentially work as a water-to-oil heat exchange.
-The oil cooler uses the engine’s cooling system to remove excess heat from the engine oil.
-After this, the coolers are supplied with engine oil from an adapter located between the engine block and oil filter.
-From the engine, oil is circulated into the cooler where coolant from the radiator system is circulating and creating conditions similar to most home air conditioning units.
+The function of your BMW’s oil cooler is to work as a water-to-oil heat exchange.
+It uses the engine’s cooling system to remove excess heat from the engine oil.
+The cooler is supplied with engine oil from an adapter located between the engine block and oil filter.
+Engine oil circulates into the cooler where coolant from the radiator system creates cooling conditions similar to home air conditioning units.

-The oil cooler has 2 gaskets that connect the oil line to the oil cooler and return the oil to the motor.
-One gasket is responsible for sealing the oil cooler to the engine block while the other seals the oil filter to the adapter.
-When the gaskets wear out, on either end, this will cause an oil leak.
+The oil cooler has 2 gaskets connecting the oil line to the oil cooler and returning oil to the motor.
+One gasket seals the oil cooler to the engine block, while the other seals the oil filter to the adapter.
+Worn gaskets on either end can cause oil leaks.

 Decreased Engine Performance